bhrnjica/MLDataPreparationTool/README.md

 In order to use the Tool, .NET Framework 4.7.1 should be installed.

 # How to use the Tool
-1 Load any taxt data into ML Preparation Tool, by pressing Import Data button, the Import dialog will apear which can provide tha data will be imported corectly in to the Tool,
+1 Load any text data into ML Preparation Tool, by pressing Import Data button, the Import dialog will appear, by  providing guidance to successfully import data intothe Tool,

-2 Transform the data by providing the folowing:
+2 Transform the data by providing the following:
  * Type – each column can be:
     - Numeric – which holds continuous numeric values,
     - Binary – which indicates two class categorical data,